sweetest-framework/sweetest/GUIDELINES.md

     : BaseSteps(testContext, appModuleTestingConfiguration)
 ```

-You should put that class in the same package as the class with the highest abstraction level (`LoginViewModel`), in this case `com.example.app.view``
+You should put that class in the same package as the class with the highest abstraction level (`LoginViewModel`), in this case `com.example.app.view`.

-From the package and class name you can already that this steps class is not concerned about the exact types under test, but rather evolves around the idea of testing a certain feature (in this case "logging in").
+From the package and class name you can already tell that this steps class is not concerned about the exact types under test, but rather evolves around the idea of testing a certain feature (in this case simply "login").

 You can also see that our formerly created `appModuleTestingConfiguration` is referenced.
 You should always reference the configuration of the module the steps class resides in.